akbasel/crack-detection-opencv/README.md

 # Crack detection using OpenCV

 ### Abstract
-Construction industury is behind the technologies improvement comparing to the other sectors.
+Construction industury is behind the advance technologies comparing to the other sectors.
 However, automatization in construction sector will got effected in a possitive way especially in terms of safety, time/cost efficiency and improvement of maintenance industry.
 Regarding this factor creating safer environment especially in bridge or high rise building construction which put employee in a risky stuation is our aim.

 Lastly, our aim is making maintenance more efficient.
 In germany, %70 of construction activites are belongs to the maintenance.
 It's a huge area that we should improve.